Wimpole Estate: The estate

-The North Park has belts of woodland, its central features being the neo-Gothic Tower, Wimpole's Folly (1768), the restored lakes in the valley below, (1695-1767), St Andrew's church (1749), a home farm (1792), a walled garden (18th century), and a stable block (1851).
+The North Park has belts of woodland, its central features being the neo-Gothic Tower, Wimpole's Folly (1768), the restored lakes in the valley below (1695-1767), St Andrew's church (1749), home farm (1794), a walled garden (18th century), and a stable block (1851).
 The "Dutch Garden" beneath the hall was established in 1980 with the rest of the garden completed based upon the mid-19th century parterre.

-An extensive tree planting project was reported in 2022, with the intention of becoming net carbon zero, with 90,000 trees planted.
+A tree planting project was reported in 2022, with the intention of becoming net carbon zero, with 90,000 trees planted.
 14 species of native trees were planted including oak, hornbeam, wild cherry, field maple and birch, as well as 10 species of shrubs including hawthorn, hazel and spindle.
 The walled garden at Wimpole, which follows organic principles, grows crops, a portion of which is donated to a local foodbank.
 In 2023 a daffodil survey found 77 varieties.
 Daffodils were the favourite flower of Wimpole's last private owner, Elsie Bambridge.

-In December 2019, the Trust farm hosted the trial of a robot that maps weeds with the Trust intending to use the battery-powered prototype during the growing season.
+Five Dartmoor ponies arrived on the estate in early 2026, to help restore the landscape by grazing on plants and thistles to encourage wildflowers and grasses, as part of the estates grazing conservation strategy.
+Staff and volunteers are restoring or planting 23 km of hedges on the estate, creating a habitat for bird species such as corn bunting, yellowhammer and linnet, and for species like fieldfare and redwing, that visit in the winter months.

+Home Farm

+Home Farm is an 18th-century model farm on the Wimpole Estate.
+It is a Rare Breeds Survival Trust approved farm.
+The farm has rare breed animals that have included Irish Moiled and Shetland cattle, Oxford Sandy and Black pigs and Bagot goats.
+Rare horse breeds kept on the farm and within the estate include Shire Horses, and a Suffolk Punch.
+It was originally built in 1794 as a model farm by Sir John Soane for Philip Yorke, 3rd Earl of Hardwicke, and the farm today displays a collection of farm implements.

 Activities

 A range of organised events and less formal activities make use of the wider estate.
-In 2013 a partnership between the Trust and parkrun led to the establishment of a free, weekly timed 3.1 mile run.
+In 2013, a partnership between the trust and Parkrun led to the establishment of a free, weekly timed 3.1 mi run.
 An illuminated trail, Christmas at Wimpole, is held annually.